Lessons from Week 12 in NFL: Chiefs know their weakness, still can't stop it

 Antonio Brown is better than you

 One of my favorite parts of the week was the final 17 seconds of that wonderful Steelers-Packers game, when quarterback Ben Roethlisberger gave up all pretense and basically let everyone, including the Green Bay Packers, know he was going to Brown to win the game.
 As the Pittsburgh Steelers gathered at the line of scrimmage, Roethlisberger appeared to be talking only to Brown, instructing him on what he was doing and where he was going to go with the ball.
-He got 23 yards on the first play and 14 on the second -- both on clearly telegraphed throws to Brown, and enough to get Pittsburgh in range for the winning field goal even after losing two yards on a weird Le'Veon Bell catch on the drive's third play.
+He got 23 yards on the first play and 14 on the second -- both on clearly telegraphed throws to Brown, and enough to get Pittsburgh in range for the winning field goal even after losing 2 yards on a weird Le'Veon Bell catch on the drive's third play.

 Due respect to Atlanta's Julio Jones, who on any given week can morph into a world-devouring superhuman, but no one plays the wide receiver position better than Brown does.
 His week-to-week consistency, his ability to beat a variety of coverages, his technique, his post-catch determination to find every possible yard. ...
 He's an artist.
 A technician.